 Below you’ll find sample infant feeding schedules to start the process of solids with baby.
 You can adjust as needed for your own life, aim for a range of nutrients and nutrition over the week to reduce pressure on any one meal, and take inspiration from the options shown here.

 Sign up for our email updates to get tips and ideas sent to your inbox.

 Feeding a Baby from Newborn to 6 Months

 From the time that babies are born to about 6 months, the American Academy of Pediatrics recommends that we feed them every 2-3 hours or on demand if breastfeeding—or 2-3 ounces every three to four hours if formula feeding.

 Newborn stomachs are incredibly tiny, so it’s important to remember that babies need to be fed regularly simply because they can’t hold that much formula or breastmilk in their bellies.

 By the end of the first month, formula-fed infants may consume closer to 4 ounces every four hours.
 And by 6 months, formula intake may be between 6-8 ounces every four or five hours.

-TIP: Babies don’t always grow exactly like a chart says they will—so it’s always best to respect their hunger cues (barring any medical issues of course).
+TIP: Babies don’t always grow exactly like a chart says they will—both for breastfed babies and formula-fed babies—so it’s always best to respect their hunger cues (barring any medical issues of course).
 You never know when that growth spurt will hit!